mschmidtkorth/logseq-msk-docs/pages/Logseq - Unofficial Documentation.md

 heading:: true
 	-
 	  #+BEGIN_WARNING
-	  Logseq is still in a beta phase.
+	  **Logseq is still in a beta phase.
+Regularly backup your files.**
 	  Use a version history tool such as git or even cloud storage providers like Dropbox.
-When using git, commit your changes regularly (you may use `git diff --stat` to confirm no file has been accidentally cleared) (to show changes of previous commits, use `git show --stat` or `git log --stat`)
+When using git, commit your changes regularly (you may use `git diff --stat` to confirm no file has been accidentally cleared; or show changes of previous commits with `git show --stat` or `git log --stat`).
+	  As content is stored as plain Markdown files, you may use any backup tool of your choice.
 	  #+END_WARNING
 	- ## What is Logseq?
 		-